VAMDC/NodeSoftware/doc/source/concepts.rst

 ------------------------

-The *data model* is a definition of the database layout in form of Python code where a *class* is defined for each column in the database and the members of the class *fields* that correspond to the columns.
+The *data model* is a definition of the database layout in form of Python code where a *class* is defined for each table in the database and the members of the class are *fields* that correspond to the tables' columns.
 The data model also defines the connections between tables.
-For an existing database the data model can be automatically generated, otherwise it needs to be written from scratch for a new node (see :ref:`newnode` later) and will then be used to create the database itself.
+For an existing database the data model can be automatically generated, otherwise it needs to be written for a new node (see :ref:`newnode` later) and will then be used to create the database.

-Having this programming code representation of the database layout has many advantages, among these are:
+Having this code representation of the database layout has many advantages, among these are:

-* automatic (re-)creation of the database, independant of the engine
+* automatic (re-)creation of the database, independent of the engine
 * no need to learn SQL
 * easy queries
 * additional features like easily traversing linked tables in both directions.